Biden joins Southeast Asian leaders to rebuke Myanmar junta excluded from summit | Law-Order

 Biden joins Southeast Asian leaders to rebuke Myanmar junta excluded from summit

-The Association of Southeast Asian Nations (ASEAN) had said it would accept a non-political figure from Myanmar at the virtual meeting, but the junta on Monday rejected that, saying it would only agree to its leader or a minister attending.
-In an unprecedented snub to the leader of a member state, ASEAN had decided to sideline https://reut.rs/3n0roOZ junta chief Min Aung Hlaing, who led a Feb.
-1 coup that spiralled into violence and nationwide chaos, for his failure to cease hostilities, allow humanitarian access and start dialogue, as agreed with ASEAN.
+At the virtual summit, Biden voiced "grave concerns" over the violence in Myanmar and called on its military to release people who have been unjustly detained, the White House said.
+Myanmar said its absence was "due to denial for the Head of State or Head of Government or his Ministerial level representation."
+A foreign ministry statement said it "does not intend to show its protest against ASEAN or to boycott ASEAN."
+Addressing leaders, Indonesian President Joko Widodo lamented Myanmar's "unwelcome attitude" towards ASEAN's diplomatic efforts, Retno said.
+"It's important for us to honour the principles of non-interference.

-U.S. President Joe Biden joined Southeast Asian leaders in rebuking Myanmar's junta on Tuesday as a regional summit opened without a representative from the country, following its top general's exclusion for ignoring peace proposals.
-The Association of Southeast Asian Nations (ASEAN) had said it would accept a non-political figure from Myanmar at the virtual meeting, but the junta on Monday rejected that, saying it would only agree to its leader or a minister attending.
+U.S. President Joe Biden joined Southeast Asian leaders in rebuking Myanmar's junta on Tuesday, as a regional summit opened without a representative from the country following its top general's exclusion for ignoring peace proposals.
+The Association of Southeast Asian Nations (ASEAN) had said it would accept a non-political figure from Myanmar at the virtual meeting, but the junta rejected that, saying it would only agree to its leader or a minister attending.

 In an unprecedented snub to the leader of a member state, ASEAN had decided to sideline https://reut.rs/3n0roOZ junta chief Min Aung Hlaing, who led a Feb.
-1 coup that spiralled into violence and nationwide chaos, for his failure to cease hostilities, allow humanitarian access and start dialogue, as agreed with ASEAN.
-The decision was a huge insult to Myanmar's military and a rare, bold step by a regional grouping known for its code of consensus, non-interference and engagement.
+1 coup that spiralled into violence and chaos, for his failure to cease hostilities, allow humanitarian access and start dialogue, as agreed with ASEAN.
+The decision was a huge rebuke to Myanmar's military and a rare, bold step by a regional bloc known for its code of consensus, non-interference and engagement.

 "Today, ASEAN did not expel Myanmar from ASEAN's framework.
 Myanmar abandoned its right," said Cambodian Prime Minister Hun Sen, who will be the group's chairman next year.
 "Now we are in the situation of ASEAN minus one.
 It is not because of ASEAN, but because of Myanmar."